williamreyes814/Maven.Assessment1/instructions/part4/README-JumpToTheFlag.md

 ## Jump The Flag

-Tariq, the Kangaroo,  is trying to reach a flag that's `k` units above the ground.
+Tariq, the Kangaroo,  is trying to reach a flag that's `flagHeight` units above the ground.
 In his attempt to reach the flag, Tariq can make any number of jumps up the rock wall where it's mounted; however, he can only move up the wall (meaning he cannot overshoot the flag and move down to reach it).
 There are 2 types of jumps:

 1. A jump of height 1.
-2. A jump of height `j`.
+2. A jump of height `jumpHeight`.

 Tariq wants your help determining the minimum number of jumps it will take him to collect the flag.
 Complete the jumps function in your editor.
 It has 2 parameters: